 Option 2: Triggered by a condition other than explicit request reception

-In terms of preparing future discussion in advance, I think that it would be good to gather/check companies’ views in advance on which combination(s) of the above-motioned features (e.g., Option A with Option 1, Option B with Option 2) would be preferred to be supported.
+In terms of preparing future discussion in advance, I think that it would be good to gather/check companies’ views in advance on which combination(s) of the above-motioned features (e.g., Option A with Option 1, Option B with Option 2) would be preferred to be supported for Scheme 1.
 Of course, if the time permits and companies’ views can be converged, we can try to make agreement.

 I ask companies to provide inputs on the following question below.
 The deadline for companies to provide inputs is August 25th 11:59am UTC.
 It would be highly appreciated if companies make comments as soon as possible.

-Question 1: Which combination(s) of the above-motioned features (e.g., Option A with Option 1, Option B with Option 2) should be supported?
+Question 1: Which combination(s) of the above-motioned features (e.g., Option A with Option 1, Option B with Option 2) should be supported for Scheme 1?